riccardoperra/pipelineui/README.md

 If you haven't an existing workflow file, you can create it from scratch (only if you're authenticated)

-Workflow files are persisted into [AppWrite Cloud](https://appwrite.io/) and **are publicly readable to everyone that now the shareable link**.
+Workflow files are persisted into [Appwrite Cloud](https://appwrite.io/) and **are publicly readable to everyone that now the shareable link**.

 ![Create scratches](./docs/577shots_so.png)